 - Löyly Sauna: architectural visit with Ville Hara and Anu Puustinen, Avanto Architects, optional sauna visit and view from the terraces

-To conclude the day’s program, we return to the city centre to visit the recently opened Löyly Sauna which we tour with the architects Ville Hara and Anu Puustinen, Avanto Architects.
+We end the day with a visit to Löyly Sauna which we tour with the architects Ville Hara and Anu Puustinen, Avanto Architects.
 Löyly is the Finnish word for the steam that envelopes you when water is thrown on the hot sauna rocks.
 This steam is essential to the sauna experience, which tour participants can either partake in at leisure or, alternatively, you may wish to climb atop the building to admire sea views.
 We enjoy a drink on the terrace.
-(Overnight Helsinki) BL
+(Overnight Helsinki) B

 Continuing with the wood theme, we visit the Piano Pavilion, built in 2008 from eco-friendly materials and part of the wooden architecture park being built in the area.
 According to Swedish-born Gert Wingårdh, the building resembles a ship that is about to launch.